-Klay Knueppel is in his 11th season as head coach of the Wisconsin Lutheran College women's basketball program.
-The 2012-2013 NACC Co-Coach of the Year, Knueppel spent 12 seasons as an assistant with the Warriors before being named head coach in 2004.
+Klay Knueppel is in his 12th season as head coach of the Wisconsin Lutheran College women's basketball program.
+The 2014-2015 NACC Coach of the Year, Knueppel spent 12 seasons as an assistant with the Warriors before being named head coach in 2004.

 In 2013-2014, WLC reeled off a school-record 23 straight victories to win its sixth straight NACC championship and fourth consecutive NACC Tournament title.
 The Warriors reached the NCAA Tournament for the fourth straight season and fell 60-54 in the first round against second-ranked Hope.
 The Warriors finished 24-4 overall and 19-1 in conference play.

 The 2012-2013 Warriors won their fifth straight conference title and earned a third straight NCAA Tournament berth.
-WLC defeated Concordia Wisconsin 75-52 to win its third consecutive Northern Athletics Collegiate Conference Tournament and advance to the NCAA Tournament, where it fell 68-48 to national runner-up UW-Whitewater in the first round.
+WLC defeated Concordia Wisconsin 75-52 to win its third consecutive NACC Tournament and advance to the NCAA Tournament, where it fell 68-48 to national runner-up UW-Whitewater in the first round.
 The Warriors went 25-3 overall, including a perfect 17-0 mark in conference.

 In 2011-2012, Knueppel guided the Warriors to a fourth consecutive conference championship and a second consecutive trip to the NCAA Tournament.
 The Warriors advanced to the NCAA Tournament by virtue of winning their second straight NACC Tournament.
 In the NACC Tournament championship game, WLC downed Dominican, 85-61.
 After falling to fifth-ranked Calvin 59-47 in the NCAA Tournament First Round, Wisconsin Lutheran finished 24-5 overall, including 17-1 in conference play.